Google Ads makes a great promise: Getting in front of the people who are ready to buy the very thing you sell.

 2. Target high-intent keywords

-The first thing you’ll do for a Google Ads campaign is picking keywords.
+The first thing you’ll do for a Google Ads campaign is pick keywords.

 When I ran my first campaign, I included every possible keyword a buyer might search.
 After all, I didn’t want to miss out on any of them.